Postgraduate Course: Social Cognition MSc (PHIL11111)

-- demonstrate knowledge about the current philosophical debates concerning our ability to attribute mental states to others
+- Knowledge about the current philosophical debates concerning our ability to attribute mental states to others

-- understand some of the primary methodologies used in current cognitive science
+- Understanding of some of the primary methodologies used in current cognitive science

-- demonstrate knowledge of key empirical findings in the field of social cognition, and an understanding of how they can be used to critique philosophical arguments in this area
+- Knowledge of key empirical findings in the field of social cognition, and an understanding of how they can be used to critique philosophical arguments in this area

-- bring analytic and critical skills to bear on texts in both philosophy and psychology
+- The ability to bring analytic and critical skills to bear on texts in both philosophy and psychology

-- demonstrate knowledge about core issues in the philosophy of psychology, e.g. the language of thought hypothesis, the representational theory of mind, innateness
+- Knowledge about core issues in the philosophy of psychology, e.g. the language of thought hypothesis, the representational theory of mind, innateness

 |Here is a sample bibliography.
 Sources will be available in the University Library or on-line.
 Actual content may vary from year to year, and will be set out in the course guide which will be distributed each year.|